germanvaleroelizondo/CLOZE_editor_Moodle2.2/README.txt

 INSTALLATION

 1. Unzip
-2. copy to the contents of the directory to the directory lib/editor/tinymce on your Moodle installation, keeping the directory structure.
+2. copy to the CONTENTS of the directory "clozeeditor" to the directory lib/editor/tinymce on your Moodle installation, keeping the directory structure.

-The following files in your installation will be OVERWIRTTEN with mod'd files (so make sure to BACK THEM UP):
+The following file in your installation will be OVERWIRTTEN with a mod'd file (so make sure to BACK IT UP):

 lib/editor/tinymce/lib.php
-lib/editor/tinymce/land/en/editor_tinymce.php